ilanh/elanman/README.md

 # elanman
-eLAN Manager for WHM servers
+eLan Manager for WHM servers
 # What is it
 It's a tool that creates your private tool based on the data that you provide in your answer file.